faris771/Apple_Quality_Classifier/README.md

     ```

 3. **Run the Jupyter Notebook:**
-    Open and run the `apple_quality_classification.ipynb` notebook using Jupyter.
+    Open and run the `main.ipynb` notebook using Jupyter.
 This can be done using Anaconda or any other Jupyter environment.
     ```bash
     jupyter notebook main.ipynb
     ```